MikeHopley/ftl-ships-strategy/index.md

 # Context

 I made these notes during my second and third win-streaks, mostly to help me remember some less obvious ideas.
-I've tidied them up and added to them, so they might help other people too.
+I’ve tidied them up and added to them, so they might help other people too.
 I also mention [Balance Mod](http://www.it-is-law.com/ftl-balance/index.php?title=Main_Page) differences.

 This is about winning consistently on Hard, which means playing as "safely" as possible and getting through the dangerous early game in good shape.
 To be "safe", you need two things ASAP: